 does.
 And the Believers for whom He prays, the

 disciples, and those who come later, will know He was sent by

 Verse 26: "I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them"

-Jesus now says that he both made known and will make known the Father's name to these believers, so that the love with which the Father loved Jesus will be in them and in fact Jesus himself will be in them.
+Jesus will continue to make the Father's Name known so that the love with which the Father loved Him will be in the Followers of Jesus, and in fact, Jesus himself will be in them.

-His concluding prayer reflects the presence of Jesus dwelling permanently in believers after his resurrection and return to the Father.
-He will not leave them alone and forsaken, but will be in them forever.
+His concluding prayer is confirmation that the presence of Jesus dwells permanently in those who have accepted Him as their Savior.
+He will not leave them alone and forsaken, but will be in them